MicrosoftDocs/memdocs/sccm/core/migration/planning-to-complete-migration.md

 -   In the destination hierarchy, distribute the content to at least one distribution point.

 -   Before you stop gathering data from a source site, upgrade or reassign shared distribution points that have the required content.
-For more about upgrading or reassigning shared distribution points, see the applicable sections in [Planning a content deployment migration strategy in System Center Configuration Manager](../../core/migration/planning-a-content-deployment-migration-strategy.md).
+For more about upgrading or reassigning shared distribution points, see the applicable sections in [Planning a content deployment migration strategy](../../core/migration/planning-a-content-deployment-migration-strategy.md).

 After you stop gathering data from each source site in the source hierarchy, you can clean up migration data.
 Until you clean up migration data, each migration job that has run or that is scheduled to run remains accessible in the Configuration Manager console.

-For more about source sites and data gathering, see [Planning a source hierarchy strategy in System Center Configuration Manager](../../core/migration/planning-a-source-hierarchy-strategy.md).
+For more about source sites and data gathering, see [Planning a source hierarchy strategy](../../core/migration/planning-a-source-hierarchy-strategy.md).

 ##  <a name="Plan_to_clean_up"></a> Plan to clean up migration data
  The last step required to finish migration is to clean up migration data.
 You can use the **Clean Up Migration Data** command after you have stopped gathering data for each source site in the source hierarchy.
 This optional action removes data about the current source hierarchy from the database of the destination hierarchy.